pymedphys/pymedphys/docs/licensing-notes.rst

 code outside of your company if your only users are within your company.

 However there are significant benefits from sharing your code with the community.
-Please read the [benefits of AGPL-3.0+ for Medical Physics](./Benefits-of-AGPL-3.0+-for-Medical-Physics.md).
+Please read `the Benefits of AGPL-3.0+ for Medical Physics`_.

+.. _`the Benefits of AGPL-3.0+ for Medical Physics`: ./agpl-benefits.html